How To Find The Price Elasticity Of Supply

 Q: What does it mean if the price elasticity of supply is infinite?
 A: An infinite PES, also known as perfectly elastic supply, means that producers are willing to supply any quantity at a given price.
 This is a theoretical extreme and rarely observed in real-world markets.
 It would imply that any increase in price would lead to an unlimited increase in supply.

 Q: Can the price elasticity of supply be negative?
 A: In most cases, no. The price elasticity of supply is typically positive because, according to the law of supply, as the price of a good or service increases, the quantity supplied tends to increase as well.
-However, there could be rare and specific scenarios where supply might decrease with increasing price, but these are highly unusual.
+Still, there could be rare and specific scenarios where supply might decrease with increasing price, but these are highly unusual.

 Q: What are the limitations of using the price elasticity of supply as a forecasting tool?
 A: The price elasticity of supply can be influenced by many factors, some of which are difficult to predict.
 External shocks, such as natural disasters or geopolitical events, can disrupt supply chains and alter the elasticity of supply.
 Additionally, changes in technology, consumer preferences, and government regulations can also impact PES, making it challenging to use as a precise forecasting tool.